AstroPathJHU/AstroPathPipeline/astropath/hpfs/flatfield/docs/MeanImage.md

 ## 5.5.3.1.
 Instructions to Run via AstroPath Pipeline Workflow

 ## 5.5.3.2.
-Instructions to Run Standalone
+Instructions to Run Standalone via Python Package

 To run the routine for a single sample in the most common use case, enter the following command and arguments: